 The sprawling desert landscape around the park has allowed for many residential developments.
 Any of the surrounding towns have plenty of Airbnbs, at relatively low prices!
 You’ll find anything from glamping sites to large, poolside estates.

-While you may have a more luxurious experience staying outside the park, it will mean early wake up calls for sunrise.
+While you may have a more luxurious experience staying outside the park, it will mean early wake-up calls.
 It takes about an hour to drive into the heart of Joshua Tree National Park from the surrounding towns.

-Joshua Tree National Park is an arid-desert environment.
+Joshua Tree National Park is an arid desert environment.
 Desert hikes require more preparation than other landscapes.
-Be prepared for your trip to the Joshua Trees by carrying all the essentials to keep yourself safe and happy!
+Be prepared for your trip to the Joshua Trees by carrying all the essentials to keep yourself safe!

 - Water, tons of water.
 Dry desert environments require you to bring double the amount of water you normally would.
 While some places in the park have water bottle refill stations, I recommend bringing at least 5 gallons of water.
 We kept a large water jug in the back of the car for emergencies.
 When hiking in dry, hot environments you will dehydrate faster.
 Plan to bring at least 2-3 liters of water with you on every hike, even if you aren’t straying far from the car.

 - Sun Protection.
 Even in cooler Winter months, the UV index is high and the park is unshaded.
 Protect your skin and your eyes with a sun hat, sunglasses, and sunscreen (reapply every few hours!).

 - 10 Hiking Essentials.
 Don’t get caught out on the trail without proper supplies.
 While this itinerary only covers short day hikes, it’s important to be prepared.
 I’ve had to use my first aid kit on a trail only a mile from my car.
 Be prepared with a first aid kit and wilderness survival tools.
 Check out my detailed post on the 10 Hiking Essentials for more information.